 4. Connecting with the people close to us.

 Author Archives: Mr Bashful

-Being happy is not about living ‘life’s spectacular journey’, as some happiness experts attest.
+Being happy is not about living ‘life’s spectacular journey’.
 Nor is it about avoiding pain.
-A happy person feels all the dark emotions: anger, fear, sadness, grief . . . but isn’t broken by them. … Continue reading
+A happy person feels all the dark emotions: anger, fear, sadness, grief . . .
+They’re just not broken by them.
+There are two … Continue reading